-These days I don’t shoot as much film as I used to but I still own a few film cameras, such as the beautifully crafted and no longer available Zeiss Ikon SW 35mm film camera pictured at left, that I don’t plan on getting rid of any time soon.
+These days I don’t shoot as much film as I used to but I still own a few film cameras, such as the beautifully crafted and no longer available Zeiss Ikon SW 35mm film camera, that I don’t plan on getting rid of any time soon.

 Surprise.
-In a previous post called A Photographer’s LIfe in Three Phases, I wrote about Phase One and how it occurs immediately after a new shooter purchases their first “good” camera and discover photography’s potential for fun and creativity.
+In a previous post called A Photographer’s LIfe in Three Phases, I wrote about that first phase that occurs immediately after you purchase that first “good” camera and discover photography’s potential for fun and creativity.
 During this time, novice shooters are fearless and enthusiastically explore their world creating images that look so much better than they could have ever imagined.
 You still get that feeling when shooting film.

 Travel.
-When traveling, in addition to all the normal photo stuff I carry, I also take along a laptop computer with external hard drive to store images.
-That’s just more gear to carry and I hate lugging extra stuff though airports.
-Laptops are just one more airport hassle that I’d like to avoid and I’ve spent far too many nights on the road sorting and backing up images when I should have been outside soaking up local culture.
+Back when I used to do more traveling, in addition to all the normal photo stuff I’d carry, I take along a laptop computer with an external hard drive to store images.
+That’s just more gear to carry and I hate lugging stuff though airports.
+Laptops are just one more hassle that I’d like to avoid and I’ve spent far too many nights on the road sorting and backing up images when I should have been outside soaking up local culture.

 Time.
 Digital imaging takes a lot of time.
 In the old days I’d drop film off at the lab and come back in a day or whatever and pick up slides or proof sheets.
-One of my labs, CL Custom used to deliver to my home or studio!
+One of my labs, CL Custom, used to deliver finished prints and processed film to my home or studio!
 Nowadays we’re the lab and consequently spend more time learning and implementing new digital darkroom techniques.
-At a MacWorld Expo a long while ago a guy once told me, “I remember when I used to be creative, now I spend all my time learning new software.”
+At a computer trade show several lifetimes ago, a guy told me, “I remember when I used to be creative, now I spend all my time learning new software.”

-How I made this shot: You can read all about I made the above photograph in a post on my car photography blog entitled Why Not Photograph Classic Cars with Film?
+How I made this shot: You can read all about I made the above photograph of an Isetta microcar in a post on my car photography blog entitled Photographing Classic Cars with Film.

 Years ago I labored hours in the wet darkroom to produce a composite image showing what an historic statue would look like if it was moved to a different location.
-Digital imaging software lets me do a better job and I don’t have to spend all that time in the dark with smelly chemicals.
+Digital imaging software would have let me do a better job and I wouldn’t have to spend all that time in the dark with smelly chemicals.
 The “I love Genie” is out of the barrel and while I’ve traded a lot to get here, I’ve also gotten more control than I ever did with film.

 If you enjoyed today’s blog post and would like to treat Joe to a cup of Earl Grey tea ($2.50), click here.
 If you do, I would like to thank you very much.